 Feral cats may put on a show of bluster when you set out their daily offering of food.
-They’re not interested in settling into housecat life.
+This is because they’re not interested in settling into housecat life.
 However, they’re still susceptible to attack from larger predators such as coyotes, roaming dogs, and raccoons.
 With outdoor cat houses available, they have somewhere safe to run to and hide out from such dangers.

 Outdoor cat houses come in a lot of forms and designs.
 Depending on whether you’re providing a casual residence for your cat while they explore outside, or you’re trying to comfort the neighborhood feral, you may favor one design over another.
-No matter which house you choose, make sure you keep several factors in mind.
+However, no matter which house you choose, make sure you keep several factors in mind:

 - Size: We know cats like to wedge themselves into tiny boxes.
 However, you want the outdoor cat house to fit your cat appropriately.
 Too large, and they won’t stay warm in the cold.
 Too small, and they can’t use it.
 Try to measure your cat first.

 - Material: Where do you plan to keep the house?
 Fabric outdoor cat houses won’t hold up to the elements, so they need to stay under cover.
-Wood, plastic, or asphalt roofs do fine out in the open.
+On the other hand, wood, plastic, or asphalt roofs do fine out in the open.

 - Doors: Two doors are an essential safety feature.
 If a predator can fit through one door, your cat can escape through the other.
 That said, if there’s only one door, make sure it’s too small to permit a coyote or raccoon from joining your cat inside.